wallace-js/wallace/README.md

 That scene was immortalised in Scottish culture for its comedy value, and internationally as a symbol of resistance against oppressive monarchies.
 In honour of this, Wallace is released under a [NO KINGS LICENSE](./LICENCE).

 ## Tutorial

-Wallace is so simple you can learn everything in 15 minutes.
-After that, simply hover over the package import in your IDE to access the cheat sheet.

 ### Code along